nitrogl/pprism/README.md

 ---
 `pprism` is a small project that provides a sound extension to the language of [PRISM model-checker](https://www.prismmodelchecker.org/) to allow for in-language parametrized constant.

+If you use `pprism`, cite it as

+Roberto Metere, Ricardo M. Czekster, Luca Arnaboldi.
+[Enhancing Expressiveness in Stochastic Modelling of Cyber-Physical Systems](doi).
+13th Mediterranean Conference on Embedded Computing.
+IEEE 2024.

 ## Build